Mariana Vitória Gonçalves

 Mariana Vitória Gonçalves Pinto (born 2 June 2005) is a Brazilian rhythmic gymnast.
-She represents her country in international competitions.
+She is the 2025 World group all-around silver medalist.

 Career

 Junior

 In 2017 Gonçalves read the athlete's oath at the opening ceremony of the Brazilian Youth Scholar Games in Curitiba.
 In July 2019 she was selected for the Junior World Championships in Moscow along with Maria Moraes, Viviane Oda, Ana Luísa Neiva and the national junior group.
 There she took 36th place with rope, the only event she competed in, and 26th in the team category.